ramy-tawfik/ramy-tawfik.github.io/index.md

 My name is Ramy Tawfik, this is my ePortfolio to show my work for my CS-499 Computer Science Capstone, My final class of my Computer Science Degree, at Southern New Hampshire University.

-I have learned many important concepts and skills in the Computer Science program.
-In my CS-250 I learned about the software development life cycle “ Agile and waterfall”.
+I have learned many important concepts and skills in the Computer Science program. i learned how to use HTML/CSS in IT-270 Web Site Design course, In my CS-250 I learned about the software development life cycle “ Agile and waterfall”.
 Agile methodology was a new concept for me, and I learned a lot of important information about it and how to use Agile methodology while developing a software product.
 I also learned about object-oriented programing concepts and gained important skills when I develop software using different programming languages.
-I also learned C++ in my IT-312  Software Devel w/C++.Net class and made a final project using C++[LCR-Game](https://github.com/ramy-tawfik/Study-LCR-Game-C-), Java in my IT-145 Found. in App Development class.
+I also learned C++ in my IT-312  Software Devel w/C++.Net class and made a final project using C++[LCR-Game](https://github.com/ramy-tawfik/Study-LCR-Game-C-), Java in my IT-145 Foundation in App Development class.
 In CS-320 Q1397 Software Test, Automation& QA Class I learned a lot of skills in software testing and how important to test my software application.
-I also learned other skills that I will use such as problem-solving skills and critical thinking skills.
+I also learned other skills from my Math and Statistics classes that I will use such as problem-solving skills and critical thinking skills.
 CS-260 Data Structures and Algorithms class taught me a lot of important concepts in the data structure and algorithms and how too choose the write thing upon the situation.
+Other courses that i realy like the skills and knowledge i learned from them are
+-  IT-365 Operating Environments,
+-  DAT-220 Fundamentals of Data Mining,
+-  IT-390 Mobile Apps Design & Develop,
+-  CS-330 J2330 Comp Graphic and Visualization,
+-  IT-255 Intro to Linux Operating Sys
 These are a few examples of what I have learned over the last years during my education journey at SNHU.

 Completing my Computer Science degree at SNHU gave me a lot of experience and skills that I will need in my future career as a Software developer.
 Not just gave me knowledge but taught me how to continually learn and seek new skills and challenges.